 Pickling Liquid:

-- Add sugar and salt to the hot water and stir to dissolve.
+- Add sugar and salt to the hot water and stir until completely dissolved.

 - Add rice vinegar and stir.
 Set aside and let cool to room temperature.